FAIRmat-NFDI/pynxtools/docs/tutorial/writing-an-application-definition.md

 You will know

 - how to write a basic application definition
-- how to validate the result with pynxtools.
+- how to validate the result with pynxtools
 - how to add your new definition to `pynxtools`

 You will understand